C3La-NS/ChatX/README.md

 <h2>What is ChatX?</h2>
 ChatX is a highly customized and refined version of the first iteration of ShoutBox script originally introduced on <a href="https://tutorialzine.com/2015/01/shoutbox-php-jquery">Tutorialzine</a> in 2015.
 <br />
-The script uses flat file database, built with the use of Flywheel and RelativeTime PHP libraries & jQuery.
+The script uses flat file database, built with Flywheel, RelativeTime PHP libraries & jQuery.
 It's easy to install and modify, works great with PHP 5.6 or higher hosting services.
 <br />
-The idea behind the development of ChatX was to create an easy-to-use compact chat widget and fully-customizable color schemes, capable of working on any web-site with the code installed.
+The idea behind the development of ChatX was to create an easy-to-use compact chat widget with fully-customizable color schemes, capable of working on any web-site with the code installed.
 <br />
 <h2>Preview image</h2>
 <img src="https://imgur.com/AnghnXW.png">